By Sarah Russel

 - Forty years of high energy string collisions: Gabriele Veneziano reviews what’s been going on during string collisions for the past forty years.

 - What is the simplest quantum field theory?: In this lecture, Freddy Cachazo brings forth ideas of simpler quantum field theories.

-- Physics III: Vibrations and Waves: Learn about forced oscillations and other physics properties here.
+- Fundamentals of Physics: Waves: Learn about forced oscillations and other physics properties here.